heralddsb/devops-streaming-demo/README.md

-# DevOps Workflow Demo - Deploy Docker to AWS EC2
+# Tutorial - Automate the deployment of Dockerize Node JS appliation on AWS EC2

 ## Table of Contents: